Zubiaaa/The-Battle-of-Neighborhoods/README.md

 In this section I will clearly define the idea of my choosing, where I leverage the Foursquare location data to solve the imagined business opportunity.

-## Background

-There are 100's, maybe even 1000's, of travel sites on the Internet, including [FourSquare](www.foursquare.com), that will tell you all about places to go, things to see, restaurants to eat at, bars to drink in, nightclubs to part the night away in and then where to go in the morning to get breakfast and a strong coffee.
-The problems with these sites is that they are one dimensional.
-If you want to find out all this information about a city you plan to visit next month, **you** have to do the hard work.
-Also, just because a venue is the hottest place to go for a night out does not always mean that the unwitting tourist should just ramble in unprepared.
-The areas surrounding this new venue might be riddled with crime including muggings, car theft and assault, for example.
-Approach the venue from any direction other than from the north and you could be putting your life in danger.
-This is when my idea comes in.

-Imagine the following scenario:

-1. You like to plan ahead and always review your options and make your choices about where you will visit and eat up front before you travel.
-2. You are flying to Chicogo for a Data Science Conference.
-3. You arrive in Chicago the day the conference starts but you've managed to convince your boss to delay your return by a few days giving you time to explore.
-4. But you know no one in Chicago to show you around to all the top sites and to bring you to the best restaurants.
-5. Also the last time you went to a conference you were mugged and had you passport. money and credit cards stolen so you're now nervous of going somewhere without first researching the venue and the surrounding area.
-6. The conference is next week and you don't have time to do all the research you'd like.

-**What do you do ... ?**

 ## Project Idea

 My idea for the Capstone Project is to show that when driven by venue and location data from FourSquare, backed up with open source crime data, that it is possible to present the cautious and nervous traveller with a list of attractions to visit supplementd with a graphics showing the occurance of crime in the region of the venue.